hlavacs/ViennaPhysicsEngine/README.md

 # Set up for Windows 11

-The whole engine is contained in VPE.hpp.
-The provided example program uses the Vienna Vulkan Engine BRANCH 1.1 for rendering and is thus currently restricted to Windows 11.
-If you want to compile the example, do the following steps:
+The engine is exposed as the `VEPhysicsEngine` C++ module.
+The provided example program uses Vienna Vulkan Engine V3 for rendering.
 - Make sure you have an up to date CMake, MS Visual Studio 22 and the Vulkan SDK installed.
-- Clone the Vienna Vulkan Engine v1.1: *git clone -b v1.1 https://github.com/hlavacs/ViennaVulkanEngine.git ViennaVulkanEngine1.1*
+- Clone the Vienna Vulkan Engine: *git clone https://github.com/hlavacs/ViennaVulkanEngine.git*
 - Clone the Vienna Physics Engine into the same directory, next to each other: *git clone https://github.com/hlavacs/ViennaPhysicsEngine.git*
 - Cd into Vienna Vulkan Engine and run CMake.
 Alternatively run the msvc bat file.
 CMake creates an sln project file.
 - Open the sln file and compile the project.
 Sometimes compile it twice to make sure everything is done correctly.